 It does a fantastic job in terms of detangling hair, making it silky smooth, and generally giving it an additional layer of protection/care.

-Pureology Hydrate Review: Other products & who might need them
+Other Pureology Hydrate products & who might need them

 Haircare is definitely not a one-size-fits-all thing.
 While Pureology specializes in preserving the shine and vividness of colored hair, they do keep in mind your hair type…and your specific needs in keeping your locks beautiful.